valterfukuoka/qrencodecompilewindows/README.md

 <br>

 ##### Downloading the QREncode Source Code:
-Please, get the source code form the Kentaro Fukuchi website: http://fukuchi.org/works/qrencode/
+Get the source code from the Kentaro Fukuchi website: http://fukuchi.org/works/qrencode/

 <br>
 ##### Install CygWin (32 bits) on Windows
 To make things simple, I did install CygWin including the following 2 CATEGORIES of soft: